godeploy/PL-100/Instructions/Labs/lab05-power-automate.md

 ## Prerequisites

-Must have completed Lab 02 – Data model and model-driven app
+* Must have completed Lab 02: Data model and model-driven app
+* Must have completed Lab 04: Business Process Flows and Business Rules

 ## Things to consider before you begin